 When is a police certificate required?

-If you are over the age of 16 and have lived in any of the countries listed on this page for a total of one year or more in the last 10 years, you must get a police certificate from that country.
+If you are over the age of 16 and have lived in any of the countries listed on this page for a total of one year or more in the last 10 years, you might be asked to get a police certificate from that country.

 The certificate must cover the period of time from the issue date back to the age you ceased to be a minor, or must cover the whole time you were in a country.